European Shared Value Factory

 Morovoer it organised meetings with relevant MEPS from the DEVE and AFET Committes at the European Parliament on the need for a strengthened ecosystem regarding budget and procedures and on the future of the European African SME Alliance.

-These activities were all support by active campaigning so that as many SMEs, policymakers and international actors as possible would hear about the project and its benefits.
+These activities were all supported by active campaigning so that as many SMEs, policymakers and international actors as possible would hear about the project and its benefits.
 European Entrepreneurs CEA-PME is now looking forward to keep on working on the cooperation between EU and African SMEs as set down by the project and by the EU-African SME Alliance.